MageMCU/MageMCU/README.md

 The procedural **C** prograomming language is used by beginners and then move to object-oriented programming (OOP), the C++ programming language.

 The reasoning behind the repository publication is to further my studies in the C++ programming language to include C++ templates along with C++ meta programming.
 Many in the industry would narrow the modern C++ language down by encapsulating it into a singularity called abstraction.
 Unfortunately, many like myself where the modern C++ abstraction is difficult to grasp.

+Second to None is the  [Python Programming Language](https://www.python.org)

 ## Libraries